-Top of the Rock: Seriously, the best views of the city can be seen from here.
+Enjoy the Views at Top of the Rock: The best views of the city can be seen from here.
 I suggest everyone go if for no other reason than to just take in the views.
 You can buy tickets online and I would suggest getting them a few weeks in advance.
 Oh, and go early!
 Less people.

 There are also a ton of free things to do in New York City, so make sure you check those out as well.

 Did you find this ultimate New York City travel guide helpful?
 What are some of your favorite places in New York City?
 Leave me a comment below!